Smudge202/smudge202.github.io/_posts/2017-12-13-webforms-migrations.md

     - If you need to target *.Net Framework*, open the `csproj` and change the value of `<TargetFramework>` (i.e. `net462` for .Net Framework v4.6.2).
 1. [Fork Microsoft's Proxy repository](https://github.com/aspnet/Proxy#fork-destination-box) or feel free to use the one I [created for Future Digital Footprint](https://github.com/futuredigitalfootprint/Proxy)
-    - If you're going to use ours, you can skip over to step 9
+    - If you're going to use ours, you can skip to step 9
 1. [Submodule](https://git-scm.com/docs/git-submodule) your fork
 1. Switch your submodule to the `dev` branch
-1. Update `Microsoft.AspNetCore.Proxy.csproj` to reference the latest stable versions of the [`Microsoft.AspNetCore.WebSockets`](https://www.nuget.org/packages/microsoft.aspnetcore.websockets) and [`Microsoft.Extensions.Options`](https://www.nuget.org/packages/microsoft.extensions.options) projects
+1. Update `Microsoft.AspNetCore.Proxy.csproj` to reference the latest *stable* (not nightly) versions of the [`Microsoft.AspNetCore.WebSockets`](https://www.nuget.org/packages/microsoft.aspnetcore.websockets) and [`Microsoft.Extensions.Options`](https://www.nuget.org/packages/microsoft.extensions.options) projects
     - For example, see [here](https://github.com/futuredigitalfootprint/Proxy/commit/583e3419fc3d9cb363c9425de5069293fb766659#diff-87a66f67dbf25670909ed818b769a682)
 1. Delete `src/Directory.Build.props` to bypass Microsoft's build shenanigans
 1. Commit and push the changes to your fork